-Islamic Law of Inheritance According to the Quran and Sunna in Islam, there are defined clear-cut rules for making a shariah-compliant will.
-The science of shares regarding the rule’s governing inheritance is although somewhat complicated and needs proper assistance.
+Islamic Law of Inheritance According To the Quran and Sunna In Islam, there are defined clear-cut rules for making a shariah-compliant will.
+The science of shares regarding the rules governing inheritance is although somewhat complicated and needs proper assistance.
 A person who needs to create will first understand that adequate making for a will.
-He can do so by using sources like the Quran and Hadith.
-According to “miraath,” this is an Arabic term that defines assets to be divided from the descendant’s property to his successors, as stated in Shariah.
-No, the question is what the will is and why it is essential.
+He can do so by using sources like the Quran and Hadith. “miraath,” is an Arabic term that defines assets to be divided from the descendant’s property to his successors, as stated in Shariah.
+No, the question is what is the will and why it is essential.

-The main aim of the shariah compliant will is the proper distribution of wealth among the family.
+The main aim of shariah-compliant wills is the proper distribution of wealth among the family.
 It is a Quranic verse that the children or parents have the right to get benefits.
 It is the portion that is ordained by Allah.
 Therefore, Muslims need to create a will if they have their properties and assets.
 Moreover, its purpose is to maintain family bonds.
 Plus, to prevent making any harsh decisions.
 It helps in an equal distribution of wealth.
-People don’t have the right to inherit or disinherit family members.
+People don’t have the right to inherit or disinherit a family member.
 They have to make a will that shows an equal distribution of the assets among the members.

 Distribution of wealth according to law